Flipez/rocket-lang/docs/docs/builtins/Time.md

 ### format(INTEGER, STRING)
 > Returns `STRING`

-Formats the given unix timestamp with the given layout.
+Formats the given unix timestamp with the given layout

 [Go date and time formats](https://gosamples.dev/date-time-format-cheatsheet/) are natively supported.
 You can also use some but not all [formats present in many other languages](https://apidock.com/ruby/Time/strftime) which are not fully supported.
 Take a look at [the source](https://github.com/Flipez/rocket-lang/blob/main/stdlib/time.go) to see which formatters are supported.

 ```js